JinkoSolar — 2025 at a Glance

 - JinkoSolar reported a consolidated net loss of US$1.02 billion (RMB 7.11 B) in FY2025, reversing a marginal profit in 2024.
 Of this, US$635.6 million was attributable to JinkoSolar shareholders.
 Gross margin collapsed to 2.2% from 10.9%, driven by falling solar module prices across the industry.

-- The company disclosed 17 GWh of energy storage system integration (pack) capacity and 5 GWh of battery cell capacity as of year-end 2025 — a notable level of detail on the ESS business within the 20-F.
+- The company disclosed 17 GWh of energy storage system integration (pack) capacity and 5 GWh of battery cell capacity as of year-end 2025.

 - ESS shipments “increased significantly” year-on-year according to the filing, but no ESS revenue figure is disclosed — energy storage is not broken out as a separate segment or product line.
 All ESS revenue is embedded within the 95.5% photovoltaic products category.

-- Jinko was recognized as a BloombergNEF Tier 1 energy storage provider (Q1 2026 list) and won the Tier 1 Battery Storage Award at Net-Zero Europe 2025 — important credibility milestones for a company still establishing its ESS brand.
+- Jinko was recognized as a BloombergNEF Tier 1 energy storage provider (Q1 2026 list) and won the Tier 1 Battery Storage Award at Net-Zero Europe 2025.

 - The Suntera and Sungiga product lines obtained comprehensive international certifications covering safety, performance, EMC, transportation, and fire safety in 2025, while the SUNTERA 3.44 MWh liquid-cooled system completed ISO 14067 carbon footprint certification.